iamskm/Microsoft-Power-BI-Dashboards/README.md

 # Microsoft-Power-BI-Dashboards

+Hello.

-This is my github repository for sharing my power bi dashboards
+This is shaikh muzammil and thhis is my github repository for sharing my power bi dashboards

+email: muzammil188@gmail.com